koserLeos/bind9/doc/notes/notes-current.rst

   :any:`allow-transfer` ACL must now be set at the :any:`zone`, :any:`view` or :namedconf:ref:`options` level to enable outgoing transfers. :gl:`#4728`

+- The minimum allowed value of ``resolver-query-timeout`` was lowered to 301 milliseconds instead of the earlier 10000 milliseconds (which is the default).
+As earlier, values less than or equal to 300 are converted to seconds before applying the limit. :gl:`#4320`

 Bug Fixes
 ~~~~~~~~~